wildan68/VueTEP/README.md

-# Vue 3 Element Plus + Tailwind (Combination) ✨
+# VueTEP ✨

-Starter Template for Vue 3 with modified Element Plus UI and Tailwind.
+Simple and Powerfull Element Plus UI and Tailwind CSS with extend Components, Easy to use!.

 ## Recommended IDE Setup